AIIradukunda/Machine-learning-/README.md

 # Unsupervised learning

-We do not supervise the model, but we let the model work on its own to discover information that may not be visible to the human eye.  -- uses UNLABELED data.
+We do not supervise the model, but we let the model work on its own to discover information that may not be visible to the human eye.
+- Uses UNLABELED data.
-Unsupervised Learning usually deals with algorithms that utilize centroids.
+- Unsupervised Learning usually deals with algorithms that utilize centroids.

 Some of these algorithms include: